 The second season of Young Dracula has shades of this, what with multiple vampires actually getting slayed, including one who had been a recurring sympathetic character, Vlad being revealed to the The Chosen One, and the series ending on what was probably meant to be a dramatic cliffhanger.
 Unfortunately, the set-up in the first season was so bizarre that it never quite worked (the constant Special Effects Failure didn't help).
 The first series was more of a vampire pastiche/parody with a lot of silly humour, which worked a lot better.

 Power Rangers got this in Power Rangers in Space.
 Where previous seasons had the Rangers defend the city from goofy Monsters of the Week, In Space had their mentor kidnapped and they were desperately searching alien planets to find him before time ran out.
-The bad guys were also more complex characters than the Card Carrying Villains that were present up to that point.
+The bad guys were also more complex characters than the Card Carrying Villains that were present up to that point, and it even wrapped things up with a Bittersweet Ending.
 The result is that In Space is considered one of the best seasons by the fans, and it got enough ratings to uncancel the franchise.

 Life On Mars was fairly consistent in its Mind Screwy-but-occasionally-light-hearted tone.
 Ashes to Ashes, on the other hand, started out similar to its predecessor, but grew the beard with its Season One finale (which revealed that Alex's father had pulled a Taking You with Me, killed her mother, and the only reason young Alex survived was chance, not to mention the man who took her hand afterwards was Gene Hunt).
 And did it again with its season 2 finale (involving a fellow "time-traveler" killing his own younger self and setting Alex up to take the fall, Gene accidentally shooting Alex, and Alex waking up in 2008 only to start seeing Gene on her television).
 Season 3 upped the ante into pseudo-religiouslevels, capping it off with revealing Everyone Is Jesus in Purgatory and the Devil's been hanging around this whole time.